 Content Access Issues

 The Baldwin County Board of Education strives to make our content accessible to everyone.
 If you have a disability or are having any trouble accessing our web content, our Communications Department welcomes the opportunity to personally assist you.
-Please contact the Baldwin County Board of Education’s Director of Communications, Terry Wilhite, at email@example.com, or 251-937-0324.
+Please contact the Baldwin County Board of Education’s Communications Department at email@example.com.
 If contacting in writing, please include the web address or URL along with a detailed description of the problems you have encountered.

 File A Complaint